 “Staying fit yet supple in a safe and correct way helps you grow strong, helps your balance and flexibility, and helps boost your defenses to illness.”

 Now, it’s more important than ever to maintain your fitness and stay supple while confined at home.
-That’s why TMS has moved its 1-health Tai Chi course online!
+TMS has an online 1-health Tai Chi 10-week course available for you!

-We will continue to provide this expert training online, in real-time and with evening and morning sessions available, for as long as needed.
+We will continue to provide this expert training online, in real-time and for as long as needed.
 This course is for people who are genuinely interested in Tai Chi, Qigong and other oriental cultivation methods for the betterment of their health and wellbeing.

-Once the course starts, there will be no further registrations, which means no one can join the class after it starts, and, because you will have committed to your spot in the course, no refunds can be given from this time.
-Once registration closes, you can pre-register your interest for the next available course via the Contact us page.
+Once the course starts, there will be no further registrations available.
+And because you will have committed to your spot in the course, no refunds can be given from this time.
+Note, people can always pre-register their interest for the next available course via the Contact us page.

-Each Tai Chi session will run for 60 minutes.
-After each session, we will encourage you to continue your session for at least another 30 minutes so you gain maximum benefit and consolidate the movements you have learnt. we also encourage you to dedicate 40–60 minutes to practicing each day because this can change your life.
+Each Tai Chi online session will run for 60 minutes.
+In order for you to gain maximum benefit and consolidate the movements you have learnt. we also encourage you join us for our Saturdays’ face-face classes on the site of the National Library.
+Remeber, dedicate 40–60 minutes to practicing each day may change your life.

-Join us now for the next class and stay safe, stay strong, stay supple!
+Register my interest for the upcoming course and stay safe, stay strong, stay supple!

 Mr Dapeng Wang migrated to Canberra from China in early 2000.
 He holds a degree in Sports from Shanghai Sports University and a postgraduate qualification in teaching English as a second language.
 Throughout his entire life in China, he engaged in the intensive study of both Chinese classic literature and Wushu (Tai Chi/Kungfu), Over the past 20 years he has dedicated himself to research in the fields of classical Chinese language acquisition and traditional Chinese health cultivation methods.